Exercising on Your Period: Why You Should Do It and Tips

 Fuel up

-Sweet and salty snacks are tempting on a good day, but on your period they become even more irresistible.
-While there’s nothing wrong with a little treat, it’s best to avoid eating/drinking anything with lots of sugar, caffeine, or salt before exercising on your period.
+Sweet and salty snacks are tempting on a good day, but on your teen's period, they become even more irresistible.
+While there’s nothing wrong with a little treat, it’s best to avoid eating/drinking anything with lots of sugar, caffeine, or salt before exercising onΒ a period.
 This is the most annoying advice ever, but it’s based in science.
-Sugar, caffeine, and salt all cause inflammation in the body which can make you feel sluggish and gross.
-(However, your body also uses sugar to create serotonin, a chemical which makes you happy, so don’t deprive yourself too hard.)
-Instead, fuel your body with some of the best foods to eat while on your period, like salmon, lentils, and berries.
+Sugar, caffeine, and salt all cause inflammation in the body which can make your teen feel sluggish and 'blah'.
+(However,Β the body also uses sugar to create serotonin, a chemical which makes you happy, so don’t depriveΒ them too hard.)
+Instead, fuelΒ their body with some of the best foods to eat while on your period, like salmon, lentils, and berries.Β

 Stay hydrated!